yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    REVERT;
    ```

-7. Select **Execute** from the toolbar, and examine the Results pane.
-Notice the credit card number, as above, is visible in clear text.
+7. Select **Execute** from the toolbar and examine the Results pane.
+Notice the credit card number, as above, is visible in plain text.

    ![The credit card number is unmasked in the query results.](media/ssms-sql-mi-ddm-results-unmasked.png "Query results")

-8. You will now apply DDM on the `CardNumber` field to prevent it from being viewed in query results.
+8. You now apply DDM on the `CardNumber` field to prevent it from being viewed in query results.
 Select **New Query** from the SSMS toolbar and paste the following query into the query window to apply a mask to the `CardNumber` field, and select **Execute**.

    ```sql
    USE [TailspinToys];